Ballard Power Systems Inc. (NASDAQ:BLDP) stock crossing the finish line today

 Sponsored

-Further, it is important to consider BLDP stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 13.87.BLDP’s price to book ratio for the most recent quarter was 1.19, resulting in an 1.45 price to cash per share for the period.
+Further, it is important to consider BLDP stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 16.30.BLDP’s price to book ratio for the most recent quarter was 1.39, resulting in an 1.70 price to cash per share for the period.

 How does Ballard Power Systems Inc. (BLDP) stock rate among analysts?
 Buy, sell, or hold?